Allergy, Asthma, and Immunology

 Detailed information on avoidance of allergens and treatment for allergy, including immunotherapy (allergy shots) and medication

 Anaphylaxis is a severe and sometimes life-threatening reaction to an allergen.
 An allergen is something that your child is allergic to.
 Anaphylaxis is a medical emergency.
 Your child can have a reaction within seconds or as long as an hour after contact.

 Your child's breathing will become harder and may hurt.
 You may hear a wheezing or whistling sound, which is typical of asthma.

-How asthma will affect a child throughout his/her lifetime varies, depending on the child.
+How asthma will affect a child throughout their lifetime varies, depending on the child.

 Detailed information on asthma, including triggers of an asthma attack, symptoms, diagnosis, management, and treatment

 Your child's asthma may be triggered by a number of things: pollen, molds, certain foods, strong odors, or even exercise.

 Atopic dermatitis is a long-term (chronic) skin condition.
 It causes dry, itchy skin.
 It’s a very common condition in babies and children.
 It usually first appears between ages 3 and 6 months.

 From bed coverings to air purifiers, from pets to secondhand smoke, here are ideas to keep your child's asthma triggers under control.